-Given that Provost Catherine Davy comes from a performing arts background, it is not surprising that she was inspired by Twyla Tharp's bestselling book, The Creative Habit: Learn it and Use it for Life.
+Given that former Provost Catherine Davy comes from a performing arts background, it is not surprising that she was inspired by Twyla Tharp's bestselling book, The Creative Habit: Learn it and Use it for Life.
 It resonated with her because it echoed what she already knew deep down: Anyone can be creative by engaging in a reflective process that - when practiced over time - results in a “habit of mind.”

 At the same time, she understood that the professional world UM-Dearborn students face is changing – graduates will likely have multiple careers, short and long term positions, and work in an increasingly collaborative and team based environment.